stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 title: DataObject Relationship Management
 summary: Learn how to create custom DataObjects and how to build interfaces for managing that data.

-# Tutorial 5 - Dataobject Relationship Management
+# Tutorial 5 - DataObject relationship management

 ## Overview